 To manage your browsing history in Edge, press CTRL+SHIFT+DEL.
 As you should have noticed by now, this is a standard keyboard shortcut that all mainstream browsers use.
 In Edge, it launches the Clear browsing data sidebar.

 The long route to this sidebar is through Settings and more (the three vertical dots in the top right) menu.
 Select Settings and under Clear browsing data press the Choose what to clear button.

 Select the data you would like to clear and press Clear to execute.
 To Always clear this when I close the browser, move the slider below the respective option into the On position and it will clear all data selected above.

 If you want to keep your cookies and cached files and only want to clear the browsing history, you can also go through the History tab.
 Press the Hub icon to the right of the URL bar and in the sidebar menu that opens, switch to History by clicking the clock icon.
 Here you’ll see a Clear history option.

-As mentioned previously, the standard keyboard shortcut to Deleting Browsing History is [Ctrl] + [Shift] + [Del].
-While Internet Explorer doesn’t allow you to delete only recent data, it offers another innovative option: Preserve Favorites website data.
+As with all previous browsers, the keyboard shortcut to Delete Browsing History in Internet Explorer (IE) is CTRL+SHIFT+DEL.
+While IE doesn’t allow you to delete only recent data, it offers another innovative option: Preserve Favorites website data.
 Moreover, it actually provides a clear explanation of what each option means.

-To set up automatic deletion of your browsing data in IE, click the tools icon and select Internet options.
+To set up automatic deletion of your browsing data in IE, click the tools icon in the top right (or press ALT+X) and select Internet options.
 In the General tab under the header Browsing history, check the option Delete browsing history on exit.
 Click the Delete… button to open the window shown above and customize what will be deleted.